ezekg/sassy-export/README.md

 #### Breakdown

-The `SassyExport()` mixin takes a directory/filename.json `$path`, and a Sass `$map` as arguments.
-There is also an optional argument `$pretty` which defaults to `false`, but will print pretty JSON (nicely indented) if set to `true`.
+The `SassyExport()` mixin takes a <directory>/<filename>.<ext> `$path` and a Sass `$map` as arguments.
+You can export straight to a Javascript object by using the extension `.js` instead of `.json`.
+There are also optional arguments: `$pretty` which defaults to `false`, but will print pretty JSON (nicely indented) if set to `true`; and `$debug` which will print debug information if set to `true`.

-It converts the `$map` into a JSON map through Ruby, and then creates a new file (or updates an existing file), and writes the contents of the JSON string to it.
-I'm no Ruby expert, so if you belive that you could improve the small amount of code here, feel free to.
+It converts the `$map` into either a JSON map or Javascript object through Ruby, then creates a new directory/file (or updates an existing directory/file), and writes the contents of the JSON string to it.
+Contributions are welcome.
+If you believe that you could improve the small amount of code here, feel free to.

 Enjoy.